MirceaMacarie/MirceaMacarie/README.md

 # About me :v:

 Hi!
-My name is Mircea, a Tech enthusiast, and I'm living in Cluj-Napoca, Romania.
+My name is Mircea, a Tech enthusiast, and I'm based in Cluj-Napoca, Romania.
 I have developed various personal projects, both manual and automated testing, in order to learn and improve my software testing skills.

-Since July 2023, I am working at 8x8 International, starting as an QA intern and continuing as a full-time Software Developer in Test.
-I work on both manual and automated testing with different testing tools, especially Selenium with Java.
+Since July 2023, I'm working at 8x8 International, starting as a QA intern and continuing as a full-time Software Developer in Test (SDET).
+I work on both manual and automated testing with different testing tools, especially Selenium with Java, Bash scripting and CI/CD pipelines.

-Excepting testing, I'm intrested in UX and Web Development.
+Besides testing, I'm interested in UX, AI and Web Development.
 In my spare time I like to read books, to listen podcasts and to watch good movies with my friends.

-Also, I write articles related to IT and Testing topics on community blog <a href="https://www.blogdeit.ro/">Vlog de IT</a>.
-You can read what I have written until now here 👉 https://blogdeit.ro/author/mircea/. 📑
+Also, I'm Technical Writer with 3+ years of experience contributing to the <a href="https://www.blogdeit.ro/">Vlog de IT</a> community blog.
+You can read what I have written until now 👉 <a href="https://blogdeit.ro/author/mircea/">here</a>. 📑